A Modern Theory of Cross-Validation through the Lens of Stability: Risk Consistency of CV by Stability

-\end{enumerate} We may drop the dependence on $n$ and $K$ to simply use $\hat R_{\cv}$.
-In this article we will consider the following two cases. \begin{itemize} \item $K=O(1)$.
+\end{enumerate} We may drop the dependence on $n$ and $K$ and simply write $\hat R_{\cv}$.
+We will consider the following two cases. \begin{itemize} \item $K=O(1)$.
 This corresponds to the commonly used 5-fold or 10-fold CV. \item $K=K_n\rightarrow\infty$.
 The most typical case is $K=n$, which corresponds to the leave-one-out (LOO) CV. \end{itemize}

-While we intuitively hope $\hat R_{\cv,n,K}$ to approximate $R(\D_n)$ or $\mu_n$, a first observation is that, by construction, $\hat R_{\cv}$ is the risk of models fitted using sample size $n_\tr$ instead of $n$, because each summand in \eqref{eq:2.1-cv-risk-est} is a loss function evaluated at a fitted parameter obtained from a dataset of sample size $n_\tr$.
+While we might intuitively expect $\hat R_{\cv,n,K}$ to approximate $R(\D_n)$ or $\mu_n$, it is important to note that, by construction, $\hat R_{\cv}$ represents the risk of models trained on samples of size $n_\tr$ rather than $n$, since each term in \eqref{eq:2.1-cv-risk-est} is a loss evaluated at a parameter estimate fitted on a dataset of size $n_\tr$.